-By traveling along the canals in the city center, you can reach the Van Gogh museum on foot in just 25 short minutes.
+By travelling along the canals in the city centre, you can reach the Van Gogh museum on foot in just 25 short minutes.
 It is easy to get there using public transportation as well.
 Location.

 From the St Regis Abu Dhabi, you can reach the Abu Dhabi Louvre in just 20 minutes by car.
 Location

 Beneath its impression of being a city of business, Singapore offers an unusual charm just waiting to be discovered.
-Futuristic architecture, gastronomy, multiculturalism: the city nicknamed the “garden city” by its neighbors has much to discover.
+Futuristic architecture, gastronomy, multiculturalism: the city nicknamed the « garden city » by its neighbours have much to discover.

 If you are passing by the iconic Marina Bay Sands, continue on your way to the Art Science Museum.
 The surprising shape of this suspended steel flower, created by Moshe Safdie, is a lesson in architecture all on its own.

 Behind its doors, the Art Science Museum houses numerous surprises!
-Multiple digital installations reveal a series of immersive universes: The opportunity to walk through a cloud of butterflies in a room covered in virtual flowers that open under your feet, the opportunity to draw on the walls or make a masterpiece evolve in real time… Technological and education, the Future World exposition invites visitors of all ages into a fascinating parallel universe.
-Without even considering the joy of sliding down a color changing slide or playing with light up balloons in the dark!
+Multiple digital installations reveal a series of immersive universes: The opportunity to walk through a cloud of butterflies in a room covered in virtual flowers that open under your feet, the opportunity to draw on the walls or make a masterpiece evolve in real-time… Technological and education, the Future World exposition invites visitors of all ages into a fascinating parallel universe.
+Without even considering the joy of sliding down a colour-changing slide or playing with light-up balloons in the dark!
 Useful information: 9€/children younger than 12; 13€/adult; Family price: 35€.

 Need the keys to enter into the universe of contemporary art?
 The Children’s Tour, which is both entertaining and education, is perfect for families who want to learn more.
 Useful information: 12€ /adult, free for children younger than 18.